 internalMessage: A technical message, for example, for logging purposes.

-Error handling should follow HTTP standards (RFC 2616).
+Error handling should follow HTTP standards (IETF RFC 9110).
 A minimum error payload is recommended:

-For example, the following HTTP responses is returned when trademark was not found for the provided international registration number:
+For example, the following HTTP response is returned when trademark was not found for the provided international registration number:

 Example with XML payload based on ST.96